 Additionally, Diamond Naturals Kitten also contains as top ingredients ground white rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains fish meal, salmon meal, salmon oil (a source of dha) and egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains fish meal, salmon meal, salmon oil and egg product which may be problematic for cats who suffer from seafood or eggs food allergies.

 Compared to the other 2962 cat foods in our database, Diamond Naturals Kitten has: